MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 - And thread 2 reads value `V` from `M`, which is an acquire operation;
 - Then thread 2 subsequently observes all memory access effects performed by thread 1 up to `W`.

-In other words, once thread 1 performs the release, it "signs off" on all previous memory operations.
+In other words, once thread 1 performs the release, it "signs off" on all previous memory operations as safe to observe.
 If another thread acquires that release, then it will see everything that was signed off.
 C++ calls this a "happens-before" relationship - memory access in thread 1 really do happen before and are observable by thread 2.
 Happens-before is another special condition that escapes data races[3]:

 > When a thread accesses a memory location and a different thread modifies the same memory location, a data race occurs unless: